fridde/ndb_docs/README.md

-# Initial page

-This is the internal documentation for the database of Sigtuna Naturskola
+This is the internal documentation for the database of Sigtuna Naturskola.